-Helping to ensure that children/young adults with disabilities live life to the full
+Enabling young adults with disabilities to live life to the full

-- Partner with associated agencies to provide a holistic approach to meeting the needs of young people and to develop additional opportunities and promote life chances.
+- Working in partnership with associated agencies to provide a holistic approach to meeting the needs of young people and to develop additional opportunities and promote life chances.